qaul/qaul.net/docs/qaul/glossary.md

 ## Node

-Each device that participates in a qaul.net-network is called a 'node'.
+Each device that participates in a qaul-network is called a 'node'.
 Each node has it's own cryptographic qaul-id, which is at the same time also the public key of a node.

 ## User

-A qaul.net user is a person (or user-account) that communicates from a node.
+A qaul user is a person (or user-account) that communicates from a node.
 Each user has an own cryptographic id, and an own cryptographic-key to communicate securely.
 A user can therefore also change the node it is bound to.

 ## End-to-End Encryption